1991 San Diego Chargers season: Overview

 John Friesz, a sixth-round draft pick for San Diego in 1990, started every game.
 He was the first Charger quarterback to do this since Dan Fouts in 1982.
 Friesz threw for 2,896 yards, while throwing 12 touchdowns and 15 interceptions: he had a passer rating of 67.1, falling short of the league average of 76.2.
 Anthony Miller was the Chargers' leading receiver despite spending the final three weeks of the season in injured reserve; the bulk of his 649 yards came in a run of four games from Weeks 7 through 11.
 He was supported by 2nd-year wide receiver Nate Lewis (554 yards) and running back Ronnie Harmon (555 yards from a team-high 59 receptions), but the Chargers ranked 24th of 28 in the league for passing yardage.

 By contrast, the Chargers' running game was strong, their 2,248 yards ranking second in the league.
 Marion Butts, who had set a club record with 1,225 the previous season, held out through preseason, trying to force a contract renegotiation he believed Beathard had previously agreed to.
 On August 26, after accruing fines of approximately $57,000, Butts reported to the Chargers under the advice of his new agent Leigh Steinberg.
 Having returned, Butts had only 16 carries during the first three weeks of the season, and finished with 72 fewer carries than the previous season.
 Nonetheless, he led the team with 834 yards.
 Rod Bernstine saw increased opportunities while Butts was eased back in, rushing for 766 yards despite a three-game midseason stint on injured reserve.
 He also scored eight touchdowns, a career-high.
 Harmon added 544 yards at an average of 6.1 yards per carry; this was the league-wide best average yards per carry from any player who gained over 500 yards.

 On defense, the Chargers had been the league's 5th-ranked unit the previous year, but slipped to 19th in 1991.
 Cornerback Gill Byrd led the team with six interceptions, while outside linebacker Leslie O'Neal had the most quarterback sacks with 9.
 Junior Seau, who made the first of twelve consecutive Pro Bowls, was second with 7 sacks and was credited by the Chargers with a team-leading 129 tackles, ahead of his fellow inside linebacker Gary Plummer with 111.

 John Carney had a difficult year as the Chargers' kicker, making 19 of 29 field goals.
 His 65.5% conversion rate was joint-26th in the league.
 John Kidd's 40.3 yards per punt ranked 23rd in the league.
 Nate Lewis had a good year as a kickoff returner, scoring a touchdown and average 25.1 yards per return, second-best in the league.
 Kitrick Taylor was seventh in the league with 9.6 yards per punt return.

 Schedule

-Note: Intra-division opponents are in bold text.